junaidulhassan/My-All-Kaggle-Jupyter-Notebooks/README.md

 # My-All-Kaggle-Jupyter-Notebooks
-All Machine Learning project and jupyter notebooks from kaggle.
+All Machine Learning projects and Jupyter notebooks from Kaggle.
+All Notebooks are created from open source datasets